eugeneware/livelystream/README.md

 # livelystream

-Stream changes to and from a lively dataase as a node.js stream.
+Stream changes to and from a lively database as a node.js stream.

 [![build status](https://secure.travis-ci.org/eugeneware/livelystream.png)](http://travis-ci.org/eugeneware/livelystream)